 - How to create a yoga teacher website

 To be fair…not ALL trainings neglect the business of yoga, take for example: the Epic Academy 200-hr teacher training in Costa Rica.
 Students complete a Conscious Business Academy Training and get help creating their own website on top of their 200hr certification.
 We need more of this.
 Big ups to Amber and the team for creating a rockstar program!

-Spend time reflecting on what you want and need in a training.
+Spend time reflecting on what you want and need.
+What would the best yoga teacher training in the world look like for YOU.
 What truly resonates and speaks to you deep within yourself?
 Take time meditating, practicing, even talking it out with teachers and friends.
 In the end, yoga teacher training is an incredible experience.
 It’s (usually) well worth the investment and you won’t regret it.